LLM Reference

 • Claude 3.7 Sonnet has broader tracked provider coverage for fallback and procurement flexibility.

-• Claude 3.7 Sonnet uniquely exposes Vision, Multimodal, and Reasoning in local model data.
+• Claude 3.7 Sonnet uniquely exposes Reasoning, Function calling, and Tool use in local model data.

 • Local decision data tags Claude 3.7 Sonnet for Coding, RAG, and Agents.